Principles for Funding Food Science and Nutrition Research

 The scientific process requires open, transparent examination and honest interpretation of data, regardless of a researcher’s affiliation or source of funding.
-To address the potential influence of funding source on scientific research, ILSI North America developed 8 Guiding Principles for Private Funding of Food Science and Nutrition Research.
+To address the potential influence of funding source on scientific research, ILSI North America developed 8 Guiding Principles for Funding Food Science and Nutrition Research.
 These guidelines were specifically designed to protect the integrity and credibility of the scientific record.

 By incorporating these eight principles into each and every one of our research contracts, ILSI North America commits to upholding the highest standards of scientific integrity.